rcy0228/azure-spring-cloud-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

   ![Query logs](media/03-logs-query.png)

->💡 It can also take 1-2 minutes for the console output of an Azure Spring Cloud microservice to be read into Log Analytics.
+>💡 It can also take 1-2 minutes for the console output of an Azure Spring Apps microservice to be read into Log Analytics.

 ## Conclusion

-Congratulations, you have deployed a complete Spring Cloud microservice, using Spring Cloud Service Registry and Spring Cloud Config Server!
+Congratulations, you have deployed a complete Spring Apps microservice, using Spring Apps Service Registry and Spring Apps Config Server!

 ---